 - MissionMaker Mini-games (2008-2010): First person adventure games made using the MissionMaker software

-- Promotional Video for GIS Room (2010) A video made to introduce the school’s Geographic Informaation Systems Room
+- Promotional Videos (2010-2012) an English activity promotional video and a video made to introduce the school’s Geographic Information Systems room.

 4. Ideas and Resources for Teachers and Students

 I will start adding uploading my teaching materials and ideas here.
 You are free to use any of the materials for non-commercial purposes (just add an acknowledgement that the materials were developed by longzijun (longzijun.wordpress.com).

 - Student Video Projects: Fifty people, one question & Oral histories